belangeo/pyo/embedded/juceplugin/README.md

 ==========================================================

-To use pyo inside a Juce audio plugin, first you need a working install of pyo on your system.
+To use pyo inside a Juce audio plugin, first you need a working install of pyo (for python 2.7 at the moment) on your system.
 After installing pyo, you can move on and create a Juce audio plugin project.

 ------------------------------------------------------------------------------
 Step 1 - Create an Audio Plug-In project with the Projucer.

 ------------------------------------------------------------------------------
 Step 2 - Add pyo files to your project.
-You only need to copy these files in your project "Source" folder:
+You need to copy these files in your project "Source" folder and add them in Projucer:

 - from this folder:
-PyoClass.cpp
+  * PyoClass.cpp
-PyoClass.h
+  * PyoClass.h
 - from the folder "embedded":
-m_pyo.h
+  * m_pyo.h

 ------------------------------------------------------------------------------
 Step 3 - Make sure that your project includes flags for compiling